symmetryninja/linux_profile/README.md

 # Some linux VM hacks to make linuxing easier

-A basic linux profile that I always end up doing manually
+A basic linux profile that I always end up doing manually, this works for VM's but is also useful for linux machines and PI's etc

 ## Ubuntu